 People often ask what kind of exercise bike they should buy.
 I often hear the simple question, should I get a spin bike or an upright exercise bike?
 And what exactly are the differences between them?

-I’ll answer these questions, comparing between spin bikes and upright bikes and how they stand against other stationary bikes.
+I’ll answer these questions, comparing spin bikes with upright bikes and how they stand against other stationary bikes.

 You can get more fit and lose weight using both bikes, and all from the comfort of your home, saving you a lot of time.

-But there are still key differences you should know about.
+But there are some key differences you should know about.

-The main types of exercise bikes other than spin bikes are upright bikes and recumbent exercise bikes.
-That said, you may hear people refer to these simply as stationary bikes.
+The 3 main types of exercise bikes are upright bikes, recumbent exercise bikes, and spin bikes.
+That said, you may hear people refer to any of them simply as stationary bikes.

 Upright Bikes vs. Spin Bikes (Indoor Cycles)

 Let me start by saying this, if you exercise persistently, you can get an excellent cardiovascular workout and lose weight using either bike.
 However, while upright bikes and spin bikes (also called indoor cycles) do share some common features, there are a few differences too.

 Spin bikes are designed to simulate riding on a real sports road bike (think Tour de France).